-Operations on the MVS switcher system make frequent use of menu operations.
+Operations on the MVS-6000 switcher system make frequent use of menu operations.

 This section describes the menus and their interrelationships.

-You can also display menus on an external monitor, and use a mouse.
-The menu operations using a mouse are basically the same as the menu control block operations described here, with mouse clicks in place of button presses.
-However, since the monitor has no knobs for adjusting the parameters in the menu control block, for details of operations corresponding to these knob operations, see "Operation With a Mouse" (page 122).
+If you display the menus in an external monitor, operated with a mouse, the method of operation is basically the same, but with mouse clicks in place of button presses.
+There is no difference in the menu control block operation described here.
+However, since the monitor has no knobs for adjusting the parameters in the menu control block, for details of operations corresponding to these knob operations, see the section below, "Operation With a Mouse" (page 121).